Mobile Search Menu

 Credit this most happy of accidents to two fascinating historical coincidences.
 In the 17th century, Belgium was a major player and colonial powerhouse in the African Congo, one of the primary regions where cocoa beans are grown, even to this day.

 Equally important, Antwerp is home to one of the largest shipping ports in the world, making it the ideal destination for countless ships filled with imported cocoa beans heading from the Ivory Coast, Ghana, and Cameroon back to Europe.
-With the beans readily available, and possessing incredible value, it only made sense for a thriving local artisan chocolate industry to Flemish, we mean flourish in the country.
+With the beans readily available, and possessing incredible value, it only made sense for a thriving local artisan chocolate industry to Flemish, sorry, we mean flourish, in the country.
 And flourish it did!

 Belgian chocolate's founding fathers